archennz/snake/README.md

 # snake

-This is a toy project to take implements the classic game snake using the PyGame module
+This is a toy project that implements the classic game snake using the PyGame module

 ## Running the code
 Make sure you are in the project folder and then run: